uncefact/spec-untp/website/docs/about/index.md

 ## The United Nations Transparency Protocol (UNTP)

 The UNTP provides a solution to the transparency challenges facing the world's supply chains.
-By implementing a simple prootcol that can be supported by existing business systems, stakeholders will realise immediate benefits and will become visible contributors to the sustainability of global supply chains.
+By implementing a simple protocol that can be supported by existing business systems, stakeholders will realise immediate benefits and will become visible contributors to the sustainability of global supply chains.

 ![Transparency Challenges](TransparencyChallenges.png)